 - Ongoing counselling, treatment or other appropriate intervention.

-Enrolment in the Referral Program is not considered to be a long term alternative to regular schooling.
+Enrolment in the Referral Program is not a long term alternative to regular schooling.
 Students need to be working towards reintegration back into a school or alternative program.

 Categories of eligibility: